Archive for the 'Fun' Category

 My first model shoot

-Published by declan under Declan,Fun,Photography,San Diego
+Published by under Declan,Fun,Photography,San Diego

 Gabe and I attended the Amateur-Professional Models and Photographers and More SD meetup run by the energetic, friendly Britt.
 We met at Fletcher Cove in Solana Beach right at sunset.